-There are several ways to get discounts with train tickets and shinkansen in Japan.
-Some buy daily or seasonal passes, others buy it online in advance, but what many are unaware of are the famous stores called Kinken Shop (and others) that can be found near major train stations or tourist attractions.
+There are several ways to get discounts on train tickets and shinkansen in Japan.
+Some buy daily or seasonal passes, others purchase online in advance, but what many do not know are the famous stores called Kinken Shop (and others) that can be found near major train stations or tourist spots.

-At Kinken Shop [金券ショップ] are stores that resell tickets and coupons for a lower price (about 5%) for trains, buses, shinkansen, cinema, restaurants, gift cards and tourist attractions such as Disney and Universal.
-In addition to Kinken Shops, you will find discount stores with different names or franchises such as Daikokuya Shop, Kounan Ticket, Sun Ticket, Marutoku Ticket, Yasui Ticket and Tokai Ticket.
+Kinken Shop [金券ショップ] are stores that resell tickets and coupons at a lower price (around 5%) for trains, buses, shinkansen, cinemas, restaurants, gift vouchers, and tourist attractions like Disney and Universal.
+In addition to Kinken Shops, you can find discount stores with different names or franchises such as Daikokuya Shop, Kounan Ticket, Sun Ticket, Marutoku Ticket, Yasui Ticket, and Tokai Ticket.

 In some of these stores you can sell old tickets and buy tickets using your credit card.
 Most of the time they don't have any information in English or another language besides Portuguese, but it is possible to buy discounted tickets through vending machines that you can find in front of these stores or in strategic places.